 Little Italy Mercato, San Diego

-Tucked on one side of downtown, the San Diego neighborhood of Little Italy is already a foodie magnet (with such restaurants as Juniper & Ivy and Craft & Commerce), and this market may feature as much prepared food as produce.
-After looking over the fruits and veggies, don’t miss the artisanal breads, gourmet guacamole, vegan bacon, and greens-rich smoothies.
+Tucked on one side of downtown, the San Diego neighbourhood of Little Italy is already a foodie magnet (with such restaurants as Juniper & Ivy and Craft & Commerce), and this market may feature as much prepared food as produce.
+After looking over the fruits and veggies, don’t miss the artisanal breads, gourmet guacamole, vegan bacon and greens-rich smoothies.

-The Valley Farmers Market, on Golden State Avenue, is the biggest and oldest market in this Central Valley hub; it stretches beyond produce into jellies, olive oil, soy candles, and jewelry.
+The Valley Farmers’ Market, on Golden State Avenue, is the biggest and oldest market in this Central Valley hub; it stretches beyond produce into jellies, olive oil, soy candles and jewellery.
 Brimhall, meanwhile, focuses on small farms and more gourmet fare.